remix-run/remix/docs/discussion/09-concurrency.md

 }
 ```

-Even though we don't see any code to manage race conditions or committing the latest data to state, Remix handles it automatically.
-All the application needs to know is how to query the data and how to render it.
+All the application needs to know is how to query the data and how to render it, Remix handles the network.

+## Conclusion

+Remix offers developers an intuitive, browser-based approach to managing network requests.
+By mirroring browser behaviors and enhancing them where needed, it simplifies the complexities of concurrency, revalidation, and potential race conditions.
+Whether you're building a simple webpage or a sophisticated web application, Remix ensures that your user interactions are smooth, reliable, and always up-to-date.

 [fullstack-data-flow]: ./03-data-flow